Histone H4: Acetylation

 Acetylation of histones is thought to relax condensed heterochromatin as the negative charge of acetyl groups can repel the DNA phosphate backbone charges, thus reducing the histone binding affinity for DNA.
 This hypothesis was validated by the discovery of the histone acetyltransferase (HAT) activity of several transcriptional activator complexes.
 Histone acetylation influences chromatin structure in several ways.
 First, it can provide a tag for the binding of proteins that contain areas which recognize the acetylated tails.
 Secondly, it can block the function of chromatin remodelers.
 Thirdly, it neutralizes the positive charge on lysines.
 Acetylation of histone H4 on lysine 16 (H4K16ac) is especially important for chromatin structure and function in a variety of eukaryotes and is catalyzed by specific histone lysine acetyltransferases (HATs).
-H4K16 is particularly interesting because this is the only acetylatable site of the H4 N-terminal tail, and can influence the formation of a compact higher-order chromatin structure.
+H4K16 can influence the formation of a compact higher-order chromatin structure.
 Hypoacetylation of H4K16 appears to cause delayed recruitment of DNA repair proteins to sites of DNA damage in a mouse model of the premature aging syndrome Hutchinson Gilford progeria.
 H4K16Ac also has roles in transcriptional activation and the maintenance of euchromatin.
+Additional acetylations include K31ac and K79ac.